automationhacks/automationhacks/README.md

 ## 📝 I write at ...

-- I blogs quite reguarly about my journey and adventures as a tester, automation engineer, and programmer in general in my blog [automationhacks.blog](https://automationhacks.blog/)
+- I blogs quite regularly about my journey and adventures as a tester, automation engineer, and programmer in general in my blog [automationhacks.blog](https://automationhacks.blog/)

 ## 👨🏻‍🏫 Some course's that I've created ...